 View Video Transcript

-It’s a tragic flaw.
-It’s a tragic flaw, and I probably have it more than most people.
-But the truth is that we have to be really careful about the voices we allow into our lives.
+It's a tragic flaw, it's a tragic flaw, and I probably have it more than most people.
+But the truth is, is that we have to be really careful about the voices we allow into our lives.
 We have to be really careful about the voice of criticism in our life.

 You see, the voice of criticism can be a voice of coaching.
-But the voice of criticism can also be a voice of distraction and a voice of discouragement.
-And one thing that God does not want you to experience is discouragement.
-God doesn’t want you to get down.
-We get down because we think it’s our work.
-The truth is, whatever we’re trying to do is God’s work.
+But the voice of criticism can also be a, a voice of distraction and a voice of discouragement.
+And one thing that God does not want you to experience, is discouragement.
+God doesn't want you to get down, you know?
+We get down because we think it's our work.
+The truth is, whatever we're trying to do, it's God's work, you know?
 And guess what?
-He can handle the critics.
+He can handle the critics, you know?

 Mission is king.
-We’re made for mission.
+We're made for mission.
 God’s made you for mission.
-Anything that distracts you from the mission isn’t of God.
-We’ve got to learn to set it aside, stay focused, and never get discouraged by the critics.
-Everyone’s got critics.
+Anything that distracts you from the mission isn't of God, you gotta learn to set it aside, and stay focused and never get discouraged by the critics.
+Everyone's got critics.